jjennifer/jjennifer.github.io/README.md

 ### Joan J. Martinez

 I am a Ph.D. candidate in the Economics Department at UC Berkeley.
-Before my doctoral studies, I received my MSc degree in Economics at University College London and B.A. at Universidad del Pacífico in Peru.
-I have worked as a research associate at Universidad del Pacífico and as an evaluation specialist in Peru's Ministry of Economics and Finance.
-In addition, I have been awarded a Chevening Fellowship Award from the Foreign, Commonwealth, and Development Office (FCDO) in the United Kingdom.